igor-martynov/dfrsync/README.md

  - [x] run scheduler
  - [x] for schedule - show recent runs
  - [ ] auto-cancell replication task if there is more than N tasks of this type already running
+ - [ ] show app log
+ - [ ] task runner - show when started and when finished, how long took
+ - [ ] redesign page header